RSA Lockbox: Setup and Usage

 Cloudback validates that the key is a valid RSA key of at least 2048 bits before accepting it.

-1. In the encryption key's settings, open the **Access** panel.
+1. In the encryption provider's settings, open the **Access** panel.

-2. Check the accounts that should use this key.
+2. Check the accounts that should use this provider.

 3. Click **Save**.

-A single key can be shared across multiple accounts.
+A single provider can be made available to multiple accounts.

 1. Go to **Account Settings** for the target account.

-2. Under **Backup Encryption**, select your new RSA Lockbox key from the dropdown.
+2. Under **Backup Encryption**, select your new RSA Lockbox provider from the dropdown.

 3. Click **Save**.

-All future backups for this account will now be encrypted with your key.
+All future backups for this account will now use the selected provider.
 Existing backups are not affected.

 ## Restoring or downloading a backup